esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 defining schema.
 MongooseIM is tested with TravisCI, so the travis scripts can be used as a reference.

+# A Brief Overview

+Data in Mongoose is either transient or persistent:

+* **transient**: session data, stream management data, and other in-memory data.
+* **persistent**: roster items, credentials, and chat archives.

 # Choosing a database for MongooseIM

 Here is some general advice on the use of databases.